-“Fixed Point Models for Theories of Properties and Classes,” to appear in the Australasian Journal of Logic.
+“Fixed Point Models for Theories of Properties and Classes,” Australasian Journal of Logic (14:1), Article No. 8.

 There is a vibrant (but minority) community among philosophical logicians seeking to resolve the paradoxes of classes, properties and truth by way of adopting some non-classical logic in which trivialising paradoxical arguments are not valid.
 There is also a long tradition in theoretical computer science–going back to Dana Scott’s fixed point model construction for the untyped lambda-calculus–of models allowing for fixed points.
 In this paper, I will bring these traditions closer together, to show how these model constructions can shed light on what we could hope for in a non-trivial model of a theory for classes, properties or truth featuring fixed points.